shahayush954/College-Canteen-Website/README.md

 # College-Canteen-Website

 A website developed for the college canteen as a part of Internship.
 The professors can use this website to book their orders online rather than using phone calls.

-The Project is built using HTML, Javascript, Bootstrap-CSS, and Php.
+The Project is built using HTML, Javascript, Bootstrap-CSS, Php and MySql.

 ## Directory Structure